mbeddr/mps-platform-docs/src/doc/docs/aspects/test.md

     Yes, use the statement *invoke action by id*.

-!!! question "When using the *type* statement in an editor test, how do you enter multiple words?"
+!!! question "How do you enter multiple words when using the *type* statement in an editor test?

-    Enter them as one long word without spaces in between, e.g. *publictransientclass*.
+    Enter them as one long word without spaces in between, e.g., *publictransientclass*.

 !!! warning "How to know if some MPS code is inside a test?"

-    > Given I am writing some code in MPS that is supposed to run only if we're not running tests.
+    > I am writing some code in MPS that is supposed to run if we're not running tests.
 How can I detect if I'm running a test?

-    1. Don't do it.
-Consider mocking something out instead or ensuring that you are testing on a low-enough level.
+    1. Consider mocking something out instead or ensuring that you are testing on a low-enough level.

-    2. Here are two options, if you need to do this:
+    2. Here are two options if you need to do this:

     ```java
-    // true if running tests from inside the MPS process or from command line
+    // true if running tests from inside the MPS process or from the command line
     jetbrains.mps.RuntimeFlags.getTestMode().isInsideTestEnvironment()

     // true if running tests from the command line only